PSU-CapstoneBrownHope/BrownHopeAidApp/frontend/README.md

 Most pages on this site consist of forms the user fills out.
 These forms are constructed from files in the frontend/util folder.

-The input fields and buttons are both arrays of interfaces declared in frontend/util/inputUtil.
+The input fields and buttons are interfaces declared in frontend/util/inputUtil.
+Those interfaces are used in util files of the same name to create arrays that represent the elements on the screen.
+For example, here is the config file for login: